fastrgv/SliderPuzzles/README.md

 https://github.com/alire-project/GNAT-FSF-builds/releases

 Manually install GNU Ada.
-If you don't like my key-mappings, edit the code as you like.
+You can tweak the default key-mappings by editting the code as you like.

 Next, edit the scripts wincmp.bat, lcmp.sh or ocmp.sh so that the path to gnatmake is correct.
 These scripts streamline the build process by allowing auxilliary files to be neatly hidden in subdirectories.

 Windows users please read gnuAdaOnWindows.txt.

-Then type "[win/l/o]buildall" to create new command-line executables for your system. ( win for Windows, l for Linux, o for OSX).
+Then type "[win/l]buildall" to create new command-line executables for your system. ( win for Windows, l for Linux).

 There are NO other 3rd party libraries or tools required to build.